 B12 is an essential vitamin.
 But some people have difficulty absorbing it into their body and need supplementary B12.
 Here are the facts about vitamin B12 … why it is vital … where you get it from … how much you need … what a lack of B12 does to your body … how to treat a deficiency

 B12 is a weird vitamin with a unique chemical structure.
 Your body manufactures very little itself and your only major source is from eating animal protein, ie meat and fish.

 Yet vitamin B12 is essential for healthy cells and a healthy nervous system.

 A study published in the American Journal of Clinical Nutrition (AJCN) in 2009 indicates that approximately 6% of all persons aged 60 or more in Europe and North America are deficient in vitamin B12.
 The study also shows that this deficiency increases as we get older.

-This study in the JABFM also showed that the deficiency was highest among diabetics who used Metformin to control their blood glucose levels.
+This study in the JABFM also showed that the deficiency was highest amongst diabetics who used Metformin to control their blood glucose levels.

 In developing countries, according to the study in the AJCN, a deficiency in vitamin B12 is much more common and starts earlier in life.
 It gets worse as the patient ages.

-Low consumption of animal flesh (meat and fist) is considered the main cause.
+Low consumption of animal flesh (meat and fish) is considered the main cause.
 Indeed in countries where a vegetarian diet is the norm, more than two-thirds of the population are deficient in B12.

 In addition, in older persons, poor absorption during digestion is considered the predominant cause of the deficiency.